X

 Best cheap fiber internet deal

 Our take - Going with a cheap plan can sometimes mean sacrificing speed, but not with Frontier Fiber.
-Its cheapest plan comes with symmetrical upload and download speeds of up to 500Mbps starting at just $45 monthly.
+Its 500Mbps plan, which comes with symmetrical upload and download speeds, starts at just $45 monthly.
 Your equipment rental and unlimited data are also included in the price.

 Read full review